CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

     <output omitted for brevity>
     ```

-Check the `README.md` on your selected demo repo for more information about that specific topology, such as IP addresses and for a small guided tour of the specific technologies or architectures in the demo.
+Check the `README.md` on the selected demo repository for more information about that specific topology, such as IP addresses, and for a small guided tour of the specific technologies or architectures in the demo.

 ## Start the Blank Cumulus Reference Topology

-Starting the reference topology by itself is not normally required unless you are looking to build configuration from scratch or intend to start from a completely blank slate network topology.

-The Cumulus Linux Reference Topology is included as a submodule in all of the Cumulus Networks golden standard demos.
-This eliminates the need to clone the base reference topology project.
-For more information about submodules see the contributor’s guide. <!-- TODO: add link to contributor's guide -->
+The Cumulus Linux reference topology is included as a submodule in all of the Cumulus Networks Golden Standard demos.
+This eliminates the need to clone the base reference topology project. <!-- For more information about submodules see the contributor’s guide.
+TODO: add link to contributor's guide -->

+{{%notice note%}}

+You are not required to start the reference topology by itself unless you are looking to build configuration from scratch or intend to start from a completely blank slate network topology.

+{{%/notice%}}

-1. Clone the cldemo2 Cumulus Linux Reference topology:
+1. Clone the cldemo2 Cumulus Linux reference topology:

     ```
     user@host:~# git clone https://gitlab.com/cumulus-consulting/goldenturtle/cldemo2.git